Stop fishing for the perfect fish chowder recipe. It’s this.

 This creamy New England fish chowder recipe tastes surprisingly light, and is full of chunky fresh fish and potatoes, with a delicate, satisfying flavor.
 Best of all?
 This Maine haddock chowder is super easy to make.

 There’s something particularly good about a nice, simple chowder.
 All soups have a special homey, satisfying quality.
 But this easy, creamy New England fish chowder recipe takes it to the next level.
 It’s surprisingly light, and full of chunky fresh fish, potatoes, and a delicate, satisfying flavor.
-This is the haddock chowder recipe I’ve enjoyed during Maine summers since childhood.
+This is the haddock chowder recipe I’ve enjoyed during Maine summers since childhood at Moody’s Diner in Midcoast Maine.
+But now I can make this authentic recipe at home.

 Simple to make and full of flavor despite the lack of common chowder ingredients like bacon or clam juice, this fish chowder recipe will take your taste buds straight to Bar Harbor or Cape Cod.